Why crop receipts matter to Canadian farmland values

 - Being efficient should provide the flexibility to face different market conditions in the future.

 For more information about the trends in farmland values for your region, watch our video or download the full report.
-And don’t forget to where you can ask our Chief Agricultural Economist JP Gervais questions live.
+And don’t forget to sign up for the FCC webinar on April 18, where you can ask our Chief Agricultural Economist JP Gervais questions live.